EMDR Therapy in Houston Heights & Online

 What EMDR Sessions Are Like

-Many clients say EMDR helps them turn down the volume on their past experiences.
-The memories are still there, but your nervous system learns it can relax and emotions will soften.
+A lot of clients say EMDR helps them turn down the volume on their past experiences.
+The memories are still there, but they stop controlling your beliefs and emotions.
+Your nervous system will learn that it’s okay to relax and feel good again.

 If you’d like to learn more about how EMDR works, you can read more here: What Is EMDR Therapy?